freman/spanet/API.md

 # spanet - API

-A JSON API provided by the `spanet server` subcommand
+A JSON API provided by the `spanet server` subcommand if you are using vscode and have [Rest-Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) installed you can use API.http to make requests

 - [spanet - API](#spanet---api)
 	- [GET /spa/status](#get-spastatus)